AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RetentionSystems.md

   * Less risky than the original "Deep Play Time Maximization Model", but takes more time to implement.

-  * Minimal implementation takes a minimum of 4 hours using DataPredict™.
+  * Minimal implementation takes a minimum of 4 hours using DataPredict™, especially if custom events are associated with the model's output.

 * [Creating Gated Junior-Senior Play Time Maximization Ensemble Model](RetentionSystems/CreatingGatedJuniorSeniorPlayTimeMaximizationEnsembleModel.md)